Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off instances, start and end dates - TheNewsTrace

 Southampton v Tottenham (12pm) BT Sport 1

-Newcastle v Brighton (2pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Newcastle v Brighton (2pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

-Chelsea v Liverpool (4:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Chelsea v Liverpool (4:30pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

 Leicester v Burnley (7pm) BBC – FREE TO AIR